AlfredoJSpera/react-vite-ts-template/README.md

 > [!NOTE]
 > If you don't want or need to use the app as an extension:
 >
-> -   Delete the `src/hooks/useContentScriptMessage.ts` hook
 > -   Delete the `src/components/DisplayH1sInPage.tsx` component
+> -   Delete the `src/utils/sendContentScriptMessage.ts` file
 > -   Delete the `src/types/contentScriptTypes.ts` file
 > -   Delete the `src/contentScript.ts` file
 > -   Delete the `public/manifest.json` file